Jip-Hop/sedunlocksrv-pba/README.md

 2. **Binary inspection** — native Go code detects kernel and initrd files by their actual binary headers and structure, working with any naming convention

 This dual approach handles 100% of cases without requiring external tools or extra build flags.

 ---

+## Historical Upstream README (Unmaintained)
+The content below this line is copied from the original upstream project for historical reference only.
+It is not maintained as part of this fork's active documentation.

+---